whisher/angular-expresso/README.md

 * use socket.io
 * use socket custom namespaces
 * use helmet
-* use JSON Web Tokens (auth0)
 * json vulnerability protection
 * xsrf vulnerability protection
+* use JSON Web Tokens (auth0)
+* protected view
-* different way to manage user session (sign in, register) modal or dedicate view
+* user session (sign in, register) modal or dedicate view
-* different way to manage error status 404 nice page or raw message
+* error status 404 nice page or raw message
-* all the templates cached using gulp-angular-templatecache
+* templates cached using gulp-angular-templatecache (apart from protected view)
 * no bower_components in the root
 * ready for animation